RB Leipzig: 2016–present: Bundesliga era

 RB Leipzig finished the 2018–19 Bundesliga season in 3rd position, with a total of 66 points.
 This ensured them qualification in the 2019–20 UEFA Champions League.
 In addition, a win against Hamburger SV on 23 April 2019, RB Leipzig reached the DFB-Pokal final for the first time, where they faced Bayern Munich on 25 May.
-However, RB Leipzig were defeated by Bayern Munich 3–0.
+Bayern Munich thrashed RB Leipzig 3–0.
 On 1 June 2019, Rangnick announced his resignation as sporting director of RB Leipzig after seven years and moved to the Red Bull company as "Head of Sport and Development Soccer".
 His successor as sporting director was Markus Krösche.

-In the 2019–20 UEFA Champions League, RB Leipzig managed to win their group ahead of Lyon, Benfica and Zenit Saint Petersburg.
-After beating Tottenham Hotspur 4–0 on aggregate in the Round of 16, Leipzig then went on to record a 2–1 victory over Atlético Madrid in the quarter-finals thanks to the late goal of American midfielder Tyler Adams to reach the semi-finals of the competition for the first time in its history.
-However, RB Leipzig lost 3–0 to Paris Saint-Germain in the semi-finals.
+In the 2019–20 UEFA Champions League, RB Leipzig won their group ahead of Lyon, Benfica and Zenit Saint Petersburg.
+After beating Tottenham Hotspur 4–0 on aggregate in the Round of 16, Leipzig then had a 2–1 win against Atlético Madrid in the quarter-final, with a late goal of American midfielder Tyler Adams, to reach the semi-final.
+But Paris Saint-Germain thrashed RB Leipzig 3–0 in the semi-final.

 Under coach Domenico Tedesco, RB Leipzig reached the semi-finals of the 2021–22 UEFA Europa League, in which they were eliminated by Rangers 3–2 on aggregate, and won their first major title in the DFB-Pokal Final 4–2 on penalties against SC Freiburg.
 On 30 July 2022, RB Leipzig faced Bayern Munich in their first DFL Supercup at the Red Bull Arena where they lost 5–3.
 On 7 September 2022, Tedesco was sacked following a 4–1 home defeat against Shakhtar Donetsk in the opening match of the 2022–23 UEFA Champions League.
+On 3 June 2023, RB Leipzig won their second consecutive DFB-Pokal title after a 2–0 win against Eintracht Frankfurt in the final.
+They also won their maiden DFL-Supercup on August 13, 2023, beating Bayern Munich 3–0, a revenge for the previous year's Supercup loss.
+On 30 March 2025, Marco Rose was dismissed as head coach after some poor results in the 2024–25 season.
+By the end of the season, RB Leipzig finished seventh in the league, missing out on European competition for the first time since their promotion to Bundesliga in 2016.